Principal Investigator is a university employee who has a Full-Time position that includes:

 by appropriate documentation for the cost incurred and paid on a grant to be considered

-allowable, allocable, and reasonable otherwise, it will be treated as unallowable.
+allowable, allocable, and reasonable otherwise.
+It will be treated as unallowable.

 If you are unsure whether a particular expenditure is allowable, consult your approved